How Long Are Hard Hats Good For UK Citizens?

 Class C (Conductive) Helmets

-They are also referred to as conductive hard hats and are designed to lower the impact force of falling objects.
+They are also called conductive hard hats designed to lower the impact force of falling objects.

 They, however, offer no protection against exposure to any electrical charge, unlike the previous classes.